Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Thatching

 There are several products available to reduce thatch.
 They contain microbes that will break down thatch quicker.
 If the thatch is an inch thick, then it is better to use a thatcher, also called a power rake, to quickly remove thatch before diseases develop.
-Before using a thatcher, mow the grass as low as possible to reduce the damage to the grass.
+Before using a thatcher, mow the grass an inch tall to reduce the damage to the grass.
 Set the depth on the thatcher so the teeth just reach the mineral soil.
 Then run the thatcher over the lawn twice, going east-west one time and north-south the other.
 The loosened thatch then needs to be raked up and hauled away.
 Do not bother adding it to the compost pile since it is tough roots and stems which are very slow to break down.

 Thatching usually leaves bare patches so it is a good idea to spread starter fertilizer and grass seed after thatching so the bare patches fill in before weeds get started.
 Therefore, thatching should be done from mid-April to mid-October.